AdityaP1502/EM---calculator/README.md

 ```
 python start.py
 ```
+__Notes__ : Tested on python 3.10.2.
+It seemed there are error on type alias when using python 3.8.10.
 # Further Works
 1. Complete the documentation
 2. Support for incidince angle greater than critical angle (mode 3)